HawkdotDev/Hoppr/README.md

 ## Why Hoppr?

-Because you **hop** between your favorite projects — fast, smooth, and effortless.
+Because you **hop** between your favourite projects — fast, smooth, and effortless.
 Just like a dev-powered rabbit.

 ## License

-MIT License © \[Your Name or GitHub Handle]
+MIT License © \ HawkdotDev